-Homegirl London’s Visit: Hyde Park.
+London Visit: Ten Things to do in Hyde Park.
 If you’re looking for something to do in London, this London Park is worth exploring.
-I went for a stroll last weekend and have compiled my list of ten things to do in Hyde Park.
+I went for a stroll last weekend and have compiled my list of Ten Things to do in Hyde Park.
 Acquired by Henry VIII in 1536, the park was opened to the general public in 1637 and we’ve been enjoying it ever since.
 Wander through the Rose Garden, listen to a lively debate at Speakers’ Corner, contemplate at the Diana Memorial Fountain or go for an open-air swim at the Serpentine Lido … what will you do?

 Wild Flower Meadow

 Ten Things to do in Hyde Park List

 10 Things to do in Hyde Park List

 - Enter through the Apsley Gate

 - Wake up and smell the roses in the Rose Garden

 - Admire the many statues

 - Eat a hearty breakfast and relax by the Serpentine Lake

 - Say hello to the swans and ducks